Hunting: Opposition

 Animal rights activists argue that killing animals for sport is unethical, cruel, and unnecessary.
 They note the suffering and cruelty inflicted on animals hunted for sport: "Many animals endure prolonged, painful deaths when they are injured but not killed by hunters.
 Hunting disrupts migration and hibernation patterns and destroys families."
 Animal rights activists also comment that hunting is not needed to maintain an ecological balance, and that "nature takes care of its own".
 They say that hunting can be combated on public lands by "spread[ing] deer repellent or human hair (from barber shops) near hunting areas".
 Animal rights activists also argue that hunting is speciesist:

 Whether hunters try to justify their killing by citing human deaths caused by wild animals, by making conservationist claims, by claiming that it's acceptable to hunt as long as the animals' bodies are eaten, or simply because of the pleasure it brings them, the fact remains that hunting is morally unacceptable if we consider the interests of nonhuman animals.
 Hunted animals endure fear and pain, and then are deprived of their lives.
 Understanding the injustices of speciesism and the interests of nonhuman animals makes it clear that human pleasure cannot justify nonhuman animals' pain.

+In Vietnam, Singapore, China, Brunei, hunting is almost entirely illegal.
+Except for aquatic and marine products, insects and rodents, amphibians, and some reptiles such as snakes and lizards.
+In China, after 2020, hunting as a livelihood for ethnic minorities almost disappeared due to the ban on consuming bushmeat.
+In Vietnam, although nominally some non-endangered species in group IIIA can be hunted with permits and forest owners, in reality no permits are issued.
+Some destructive species like sparrows and squirrels were previously overlooked by the government, but recently, regulations have been tightened.
+Although hunting some reptiles like sand lizards is illegal, the government considers it legal.
+A similar situation previously occurred with wild birds; many Vietnamese people consider wild birds as a resource to be exploited rather than a priority for conservation.
+In one survey, although many people claimed they rarely or never consumed wild animals, when asked if they had eaten egrets or herons, they were surprised.
+In Singapore, even frogs are considered wild animals.